Cenuness/SCADsolution/README.md

 -----

 ## Technical Notes

-### Solução Proposta
+### Problem Solved

-O armazenamento centralizado de dados sensíveis aumenta drasticamente o risco de vazamentos e perda de controle.
-O **SCAD** resolve isso ao **descentralizar o registro** e confiar **exclusivamente no consentimento explícito** do usuário para acesso.
+Centralized sensitive data storage increases the risk of leaks and loss of control. **SCAD** solves this by **decentralizing registration** and relying **exclusively on explicit user consent** for access.

-### Principais Aprendizados
+### Key Learnings

-A integração completa do EVM com a CESS, o uso de padrões de segurança OpenZeppelin e a arquitetura React + Wagmi proporcionaram um ambiente seguro e amigável ao desenvolvedor.
+Full EVM integration with CESS, the use of OpenZeppelin security patterns, and a React + Wagmi architecture provided a secure and developer-friendly environment.

 ### Core Stack Summary